Flaminietta/Keyword-analysis/README.md

 2. select the top 10 keywords and the top 5 bigrams and trigrams for visualization and comparison;

-3. the visualization in piecharts shows the percentage of occurrence of these top n-words in each text and overall.
+3. the visualization in piecharts shows the frequency of occurrence of these top n-words in each text and overall.

 NOTES
 =====

 The texts are intially cleaned from a list of stopwords (http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words).
 Differences due to capital letters and singular/plural nouns are disregarded.
-The top 10keywords and the top 5 bigrams and trigrams give a simplified but significative idea of keyword distribution.
+The top 10 keywords and the top 5 bigrams and trigrams give a simplified but significative idea of the keyword distribution.

 EXECUTION
 =========